-A scheduled inspection and maintenance program is in place for cleaning clear water storage tanks and service reservoirs, which was followed in 2021-2022.
+A scheduled inspection and maintenance program is in place for cleaning clear water storage tanks and service reservoirs, which was followed in 2022/23.
 This involved general inspections of the interior and exterior of the storages for sediment build-up, asset condition, and the roof area to ensure that access hatches are properly sealed and prevent contamination that could result from rainwater ingress, and desludging of water storages as required.

 In addition to physical inspections of clear water storages and service reservoirs, we recently undertook an extensive drone inspection for water tank condition inspections for all LMW storages.
-This project uncovered many missed areas of risk where assets have not been appropriately maintained, enabling LMW to make repairs a targeted priority.